ruqianl/comapr/README.md

 # comapR

-The R package for converting excel sheet data of genotyping test to recombination events counts.
+The R package for counting crossovers for SNP marker intervals across groups of samples.